stumathews/DataflowPipeline.net/README.md

     }
 ```

-Currently pre-release (testing):

 This example show you how you can provide a list of processes and they will act as a series of stages of the pipeline that your data has to get through.
-This doesn't yet deal with errors effectively, so best to side-step the pre-release version and stick with stable versions until this is ready.

 ```csharp
          [TestMethod]